-The American Health Council recently elected Udayashree Nune, MD to its Board of Physicians for her outstanding contributions to the medical field.
+The American Health Council recently elected Udayashree Nune, MD as “Best in Medicine” for her outstanding contributions to the medical field.
 A primary care doctor at Hendry Regional Medical Center in Clewiston, Fla., Dr. Nune provides high-quality care for patients.
 While she has held her current role for over 10 years, she has spent over 38 years in the healthcare field expanding her expertise in various aspects of family medicine.

 Throughout her childhood, Dr. Nune grew up on a farm that hosted an array of animals.
 One of her many chores and responsibilities was to clean up after them, a task she dreaded.
 When she complained, her mother advised her to become a doctor so she would no longer have to perform similar tasks again.
 Taking her mother’s advice seriously, Dr. Nune decided to pursue a career in the medical field.
 She enrolled at the Kurnool Medical College in Kurnool, Andhra Pradesh, India and earned a medical degree in 1980.
 She then completed an internship in internal medicine at Graduate Hospital, a facility within the Tenet Healthcarenetwork, and later, finished a residency in family medicine at Conemaugh Valley Memorial Hospital in Pennsylvania.